Finding the Best Places to Retire Since 2006!

 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

 Cons: The hurricane threat is real.
 In fact, in 2018, Hurricane Florence eroded some of the beach.
 The pier was also damaged but survived.

-Notes: Kure Beach has grown by 60% during the last decade but is still very quiet in the winter.
-Home prices have increased 35% since a year ago.
+Notes: Kure Beach has maintained its population during last decade and is still very quiet in the winter.
+Home prices have increased 1% since a year ago.
 The pier is the oldest on the Atlantic coast.

 Recommended as a Retirement Spot?
 Yes

 With its wide range of elevations and its three distinct geographic regions, the Tar Heel State is an inviting place to live or visit.

 Its Atlantic Coastal Plain offers two national seashores and more than 300 miles of barrier island beaches.
 The Chowan, Roanoke, and Neuse rivers find the Atlantic here and provide endless opportunities for sailing, fishing, and kayaking.
 Seven coastal lighthouses help mark a history of pirates, wild horses, aviators, and Revolutionary War heroes.
 Downtown Wilmington buzzes with fine dining and nightlife.

 North Carolina's Piedmont Region shelters some of the state's biggest cities.
 Metropolitan Charlotte is packed with galleries, furniture factories, breweries, and gardens.
 Winston-Salem harbors a a living history museum and sponsors the RiverRun International Film Festival.
 Barbecue flourishes in Lexington.
 For those looking to play golf, Pinehurst and the Sandhills beckon.
 The jewel of the region may be "The Triangle," a triumvirate of Raleigh, Durham, and Chapel Hill.
 World-class universities, museums, and college athletics are everyday occurrences.